-TfN will remain almost entirely funded by grants from DfT.
+TfN will remain almost entirely funded by grants from the DfT.
 Aside from a £7.21m Core grant funding allocation, we receive funding that is ring-fenced for the purpose for which it has been allocated and, in the main, can only be drawn down as and when it is required.
-The updated reserves strategy set out in the 2025/26 Budget report is based upon a year-end General Fund Reserve of £4.5m, created from Core Grant underspends in prior years.
-It was agreed that £0.7m of this balance be drawn upon in 2025/26 to support the delivery of the business plan activities.
-This would reduce the reserve levels to £3.7m by the end of 2025/26.
-For the three subsequent years a financial planning assumption of receiving and increase in core grant from £7.2m to £8.2m a year for a three-year period has been made.
+The updated reserves strategy set out in the 2024/25 Budget report is based upon a year-end General Fund Reserve of £3.6m, created from Core Grant underspends in prior years.
+It was agreed that £1.3m of this balance be drawn upon in 2024/25 to support the delivery of the business plan activities.
+This would reduce the reserve levels to £2.3m by the end of 2024/25.
+For the three subsequent years a financial planning assumption of receiving and increase in core grant from

+£7.2m to £9.3m a year for a three-year period has been made.
 This approach maintains the minimum level of £2m as outlined below in our medium-term financial plan.

-The opening reserve position of £4.5m was based on forecast outturn, the actual reserve balance was £4.6m at year end due to finalising year end accounting.
+The opening reserve position of £3.6m was based on forecast outturn, the actual reserve balance was £4.3m at year end due to recognition of investment income and lower than anticipated expenditure.